davervw/c-simple-emu6502-cbm/README.md

 * M5 Fire has three physical buttons that act as cursor up/down and Enter (also left two does Shift-Run, and outer left/right switch to next emulator).
 * Supporting different LCD resolutions different than Commodore supported has been an exercise in upscaling and downscaling.
 * VDC 8563/8568 text emulation is included in the Commodore 128 emulator only.
 Use GRAPHIC 5 command to switch to the 80 column text screen.
 GRAPHIC 0 will return to the 40 column screen.
+* There is no fast mode of C128.
+The emulator runs flat out as much as it can all the time.
+No effort has been made to be cycle accurate.
+* This emulator does not have a C64 within C128 mode implemented.
+GO 64 will switch to a strict 64 only mode.
+None of the C128 hardware will be present in 64 mode.
+No VDC, no fast mode, no extended keyboard scan codes (extended keys are translated to C64 scan codes though for convenience).

 See more description at blog entries: